SS-Dylan/SS-Dylan/README.md

 **`Computer Science Masters Candidate`**

 I am a graduate of East Tennessee State University who is continuing to explore his interests in the world of computers.
 I am currently working as an IT Analyst at [Bell Flight](https://www.bellflight.com/), where I do a little bit of everything.
 I have done work such as web application development, data analysis, factory technology, and end user support.
-I am also pursiing a MS in Computer Science at the University of Tennessee.
+I am also pursuing a MS in Computer Science at the University of Tennessee.
 Go Vols. 🍊

 ---